How to fix Ally accessibility issues and get green marks on your course materials

 1. Zip and upload your files via our secure Dropbox submission link.
 See submission instructions.

-3. You receive a ZIP of self-contained HTML files—easy to review and finalize in Ally.
+3. You receive a ZIP of self-contained HTML files and a Professional Remediation Report—ready for review and final checks in Ally.

 What you receive